 - watch a nematode webinar and earn GCSAA education points

 The nematode lab will extract and count the number of each nematode species per volume of soil.
-These numbers are then compared to “damage” or “action” thresholds established for each nematode species on each turfgrass species.
+These numbers are then compared to “damage” or “action” thresholds established for each nematode species.
 If the population is above the threshold, turf is more likely to benefit from a nematicide application.
-If the population is below the threshold, turf is less likely to benefit from a nematicide application.
+If the population is below the threshold, a nematicide application is less likely to be beneficial.

 The phrases “more likely” and “less likely” are used intentionally, as assay results do not necessarily provide a definitive diagnosis.
 Thresholds are a rough guideline, and how many nematodes your turf can tolerate depends on other factors like growing conditions, management inputs and other stresses.
 Nematode assay results are often inconclusive, with populations just above or just below the threshold.
 For instance, results may find a combination of several species that are below threshold, but collectively may be causing damage.